TayfunOksuzoglu/React-Holiday/README.md

 # Experiences Website

 This is a React.js project showcasing a fictional travel and accommodation website called Experiences.
-As a beginner's project in React.js, this website provides a platform to practice foundational skills in React.js, Tailwind and Javascript.

 ## Features